- About us

 Alcohol-related crime costs the UK £8–13 billion a year and the NHS alone spends £2.7 billion dealing with the consequences, such as injuries from assaults.
 One of the biggest risks is ‘glassing’, when attackers turn smashed bottles and glasses into weapons.

 An obvious solution is to make people drink from plastic vessels in all contexts, not just festivals and gigs, but this would diminish people’s drinking experience and harm business.

 Initial research at the Royal College of Art identified various ways to gain the safety of plastic while maintaining the drinking experience of glass.
-Multiple variants of plastic/glass laminate were then explored by Bridge Design to discover what felt good and was manufacturable.
-But beyond that, how would you create more value for the pub, bar or club owner – how would you incentivize them to help save money for the NHS?
+Multiple variants of plastic/glass laminate were then explored by Design Bridge to discover what felt good and was manufacturable.
+But beyond that, how would you create more value for the pub, bar or club owner – how would you incentivise them to help save money for the NHS?